innovationb1ue/RedisGO/README.md

 ```

 ## Support Commands
 All commands used as [redis commands](https://redis.io/commands/).
-You can use any redis client to communicate with thinRedis.
+You can use any redis client to communicate with RedisGO.

 | key     | string      | list   | set         | hash         |
 |---------|-------------|--------|-------------|--------------|